Oxalis violacea (Violet Wood Sorrel)

 Where to buy native seed and plants ↓

 Photos by K. Chayka taken at Strandness Prairie, Pope County, and Interstate State Park, Chisago County.
-Photos courtesy Peter M. Dziuk taken at Whitewater Wildlife Mangement Area, Winona County, and Lost Valley SNA, Washington County.
+Photos by Peter M. Dziuk taken at Whitewater Wildlife Mangement Area, Winona County, Lost Valley SNA, Washington County, and in Renville County.

 Have you seen this plant in Minnesota, or have any other comments about it?